darwinia-network/crab-docs/docs/tutorials-for-tools/crab-faqs-crab-gas-token.md

 - **Step 1: Add the Crab network to the MetaMask**
     - Go to [https://docs.crab.network/](https://docs.crab.network/) and click the `Connect Wallet` on the right upper corner of the Crab Docs, then you can see the RPC configuration parameters of the Crab network, click and add it to your MetaMask
 - **Step 2: Transfer the CRAB tokens from the substrate address to the smart address**
-    - Go to [Smart App](https://smart.darwinia.network/#f%3Dsmart) to transfer the CRAB tokens from the substrate address to the smart address, tutorial refers [here](https://darwinianetwork.medium.com/using-darwinia-tools-3-3-smart-app-user-guide-c029db71102e)
+    - Go to [Darwinia Apps](https://apps.darwinia.network/?rpc=wss%253A%252F%252Fcrab-rpc.darwinia.network) to transfer the CRAB tokens from the substrate address to the smart address, tutorial refers [here](https://medium.com/darwinianetwork/darwinia-apps-guide-part-v-crab-ckton-transfer-between-crab-chain-and-crab-smart-chain-146831bf6540)

 ### Pangolin Test Network

 #### Get the PRING Test Token

-Please refer this [Faucet](https://apps.darwinia.network/?network=pangolin) to get the PRING test token.
+Please go to [Darwinia Apps](https://apps.darwinia.network/?rpc=wss%253A%252F%252Fpangolin-rpc.darwinia.network) and conncet your account to get the PRING test token.